robertheeter/uroflo/README.md

 chmod +x run.sh
 ```

-### Run demo.uroflo.io interface (OPTIONAL)
+### Run demo.uroflo.io remote interface (OPTIONAL)
 Run the following bash commands in a new terminal.
 ```
 curl https://get.telebit.io/ | bash
 ~/telebit http 8000
 ```
-`8000` refers to the port that is used for the local Django backend server.
-The arbitrary forwarding URL that Telebit generates should be copied into the API_URL variable in the `src/config.js` file in the `uroflo-remote` repository where the demo.uroflo.io webpage is created.
+`8000` refers to the port that is used for the local Django backend server (update with the appropriate port if necessary).
+The arbitrary forwarding URL that Telebit generates should be copied into the `API_URL` variable in the `src/config.js` file in the `uroflo-remote` repository where the demo.uroflo.io webpage is created.
 ```
 const API_URL = "https://telebit-url-here.telebit.io";
 ```

 ### Run app with /uroflo/run.sh
-Run the following
+Run the following shell script in a new terminal.
 ```
+cd /home/[user]/Documents/uroflo
 ./run.sh
 ```
-This should run the system scripts (main.py and hematuria.py), Django backend server, React frontend server, and FireFox ESR kiosk browser.
+This should automatically run the system scripts (main.py and hematuria.py), Django backend server, React frontend server, and FireFox ESR kiosk browser.

 ### Quit app
 Use `ALT+F4` to exit the FireFox ESR kiosk browser.